ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 ### Commercial

 The **"Commercial"** edition of the library is fully unlocked and unlimited.
-Requires a paid license code.
+This version requires a paid license code.

 - Perfect for every MVC application
 - No limitations